Mara Koven-Gelman, Executive Director

 Kelsey Reed, Program Coordinator

 Kelsey joined the Holocaust Resource Center of Buffalo as Administrative Coordinator in the Fall of 2015 and is currently the Program Coordinator.
-Kelsey graduated from Nazareth College with a B.A. in History with a minor in Religious Studies; she is currently a Museum Studies Graduate Student at Buffalo State, graduating Spring 2018.
+Kelsey graduated from Nazareth College with a B.A. in History with a minor in Religious Studies and has her Master's Degree in Museum Studies from SUNY Buffalo State College.
 She manages the Speakers Bureau, programming for Kristallnacht, and assists in programming for Yom HaShoah and Arts & Writing.

 Kelsey oversaw and worked on the creation of the first HRC exhibit: Witnesses: Buffalo's Holocaust Era Stories.
 This exhibit is both online and available to travel.